All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Fat Reduction

 Growth hormone is a powerful mobilizer of stored fat.
-It promotes lipolysis (the breakdown of fat) and directs the body to use fatty acids for energy.
-Elevated GH levels from Sermorelin therapy are associated with reductions in body fat, particularly visceral fat (the metabolically dangerous fat that accumulates around internal organs).
+It promotes lipolysis (the breakdown of fat) and directs the body to use fatty acids for energy. improved GH levels from Sermorelin therapy are associated with reductions in body fat, particularly visceral fat (the metabolically dangerous fat that accumulates around internal organs).
 Studies on GH-stimulating therapies have shown meaningful decreases in body fat percentage over 3 to 6 months of treatment.

 Lean Mass Preservation